Renewal Cycle: 2 Years

 Step 4: Submit the application

-- After requirements have been met, submit your completed application and check cashier’s check, or money order payable to Nevada Real Estate Division.
+- After requirements have been met, submit your completed application and cashier's check, or money order, payable to Nevada Real Estate Division.
 Cash and credit cards are accepted for in-person counter transactions.

 Nevada Real Estate Division